 Sadly, my mother passed from this earth far too soon for her to see me fully use my voice for the Lord, but I know the musical framework she gave me as a child has helped me in ways that I can’t even count.

 No, my piano playing hasn’t significantly improved.
-I know just enough to be dangerous on the keyboard, and I will probably never advance past the intermediate level.
+I know just enough to be dangerous on the keyboard.
 But it is enough so I can land on the right key to start a piece and play an accompaniment in those tender moments when I’m pouring out my heart to Him in song.
 Or to practice for Deo.